-Man arrested and charged over firearms theft from police station
+Man appears in court over firearms theft from police station

-Police have arrested a man after the theft of 11 firearms from a police station - but the guns are yet to be located.
+A manhunt for Harris ended early this morning, after he was identified by a member of the public.

+However police are still looking for the firearms - some were guns handed back under the amnesty programme.

-Police said in a statement this morning they had arrested Alan James Harris, who was sought after a burglary at the Palmerston North police station on Thursday morning.
+Police said in a statement this morning they had arrested Harris, who was sought after a burglary at the Palmerston North police station on Thursday morning.

 "Harris was arrested without incident in Palmerston North in the early hours of Saturday morning," police said.

-"He was identified by a member of the public in the central city and police were immediately notified.
+"He was identified by a member of the public in the central city and police were immediately notified."

-"He will appear in the Palmerston North District Court this morning charged with burglary."

 The 11 firearms, which were unaccounted for after the burglary, were still being sought, police said.